 Guyana, Angola, Malaysia, Kuwait, Alaska, Peru, California, Norway, Denmark, Russia, Canada, Libya; and various phases of an asset life cycle including exploration, appraisal, sanction, development, start-up, production, pipelining, recovery enhancement and divestiture.
 He has held a variety of technical, subsurface, commercial, asset and functional leadership positions over his career.

 He was most recently the Chief Reservoir Engineer at Hess.
 Srini obtained his M.S in Chemical Engineering from the University of Houston where he was awarded a Research Fellowship.
 He received his B.Tech. in Chemical Engineering from the Indian Institute of Technology in Kanpur, India and graduated with a First Division with Distinction.

-- Developing Robust Production Forecasts: Do's and Don'ts (p 42) How to Maximize Upstream Exploitation Value (Conventional Reservoirs) (p 45)
+- Developing Robust Production Forecasts: Do's and Don'ts (p 34) How to Maximize the Value of Conventional Oil Reservoir Developments: Best Practices (p 36)